srosanba/shane24/README.md

     1. easily doable in SGPLOT, or
     1. already done by someone else, or
     1. not applicable to clinical trials, or
     1. not a good graphic
+  b.
+JW says that actually: Maybe start with a list of the items on that catalogue web page and document how they can be created in sas.
+That would actually be a really useful paper/resource (maybe a 1 page printable cheatsheet?).
+“A guide to advanced charting in SAS version X”
 1. SAS version of Volcano plots
   a.
 Just a scatter plot.
 What’s the big deal?
 1. SAS version of chord diagram